nrkn/rect-editor/README.md

 ## TODO

-- If shift down while drawing, draw square (use max of w/h)
+- If `Shift` down while drawing, draw square (use max of w/h)
 - Multi select
-  - hold shift to add to toggle selection of individual rects
+  - hold `Shift` to add to toggle selection of individual rects
   - drag to select all in drag area
 - If rect(s) selected, `Delete` key removes
   - need new action, deleteGroup